 Financial Aid Makes the Difference

 Who gets financial aid?
 Almost everyone.
-Almost 90 percent of WWU students qualify, and the average annual award is almost $22,000.
+Almost 90 percent of WWU students qualify, and the average annual award is about $22,200.
 So even if you think you won't be eligible, apply anyway—for three good reasons:

-- It's free, and not as complicated as it looks.
+- It's free, and it's not as complicated as it looks.

 - It's the same federal form for every college and university.